Statistics from Altmetric.com

 Study selection and analysis:

 Two reviewers independently selected potentially relevant studies.
 Inclusion criteria were randomised controlled trails (RCTs) of any design evaluating psychosocial interventions in people who had suffered a traumatic physical injury.
 Psychosocial interventions included therapies such as cognitive-behavioural therapy (CBT) or counselling and social interventions such as befriending or mentoring.
 Comparators were usual care, pharmacological treatments or physical interventions alone or in combination.
-Trials that involved the following types of subjects were excluded: people with traumatic brain injury who needed a physical, economic or complex …
+Trials that involved the following types of subjects were excluded: people with traumatic brain injury who needed a physical, economic or complex intervention; who were provided treatment rather …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.